Tornado damages Moss Point homes, businesses, high school campus

 Eight people were trapped inside the M&M Bank on Main Street.
 All have been freed and marked safe.

-There’s roof damage and interior water damage to several buildings at Moss Point High School.
+There’s roof damage and interior water damage to several Moss Point High School buildings.
 The gymnasium was severely damaged and the football field’s press box is nowhere to be found.

+The roof is gone at First Missionary Baptist Church on Main Street, and there’s severe damage to the J.H.
+Williams, Sr. Learning Center.

 There are numerous reports of damaged trees, downed power lines, and damage to homes and commercial buildings in Moss Point.
 Everyone is asked to avoid the area so emergency crews can reach those in need.